-My name is Sam Hayden and I am a fully qualified and insured Reflexologist based in Ashford, Kent.
-I trained with Wye Reflexology Academy on the Level 5 Diploma, which is the highest accredited reflexology qualification in the UK.
-I am also a full member of the Association of Reflexologists.
+Sam Hayden is a fully qualified and insured Reflexologist based in Ashford, Kent.
+Sam trained with Wye Reflexology Academy on the Level 5 Diploma in Practitioner Reflexology, which is the highest accredited reflexology qualification in the UK.

-I discovered reflexology myself when I was having difficulty conceiving my second child.
 I found reflexology to be such a supportive and relaxing treatment, which helped to reduce my stress and anxiety, rebalance my hormone levels, improve my sleep and helped me to identify and make positive changes in my life.
-Reflexology supported me throughout my pregnancy and beyond and this experience inspired me to train in reflexology and share this wonderful treatment with others.

-My Location & Contact Details
+Location & Contact Details

-I work from a peaceful treatment room at Touch2Heal at Evegate Business Park, Retail & Artisan Village, Smeeth.
+I work from a treatment room at Touch2Heal at

 Please get in touch if you would like to discuss how reflexology may help you.
 You can contact me via email or phone or via the enquiry form.